 Data & Metadata: The Impossible Separation!

-The increasing digitalization of companies means that data processing services are multiplying, rubbing shoulders with each other and crossing paths on various new or priority subjects.
-Indeed, projects and departments composed of experts in Big Data, CRM, analytics, DataViz and other Data Scientist, flourish here and there with the sole mission, the collection and enhancement of more and more data to have the indicator and / or information that will make the difference.
+The increasing digitalization of companies means that data processing services are multiplying and crossing paths on various new subjects.
+Projects and departments composed of experts in big data, CRM, analytics, and data visualization work together to collect and enhance more and more data to have the information that will make the difference.

-Day-to-day operational governance helps to coordinate the understanding, use, enrichment and transformation that the various stakeholders can bring to the data to exploit it.
+Day-to-day operational governance helps to coordinate the understanding, use, enrichment and transformation various stakeholders can bring to the data to exploit it.
 It guarantees:

-- A shared understanding for increased legitimacy of the reports and reports produced, removing ambiguities of understanding and interpretation
+- A shared understanding for increased legitimacy of the reports produced, removing ambiguities of understanding and interpretation

 - Uniformity of formats, which simplifies the use of data and facilitates comparisons and interoperability in different business uses

-- An increasing valorization of the available data, by optimizing the collections, minimizing redundant exploitations, and highlighting the data not or under-exploited, which is called Dark Data.
+- An increasing usefulness of the available data, by optimizing the collections, minimizing redundant exploitations, and highlighting under-exploited data

-Abundance of data as such should not be a goal in itself.
-Data that is incomplete, imprecise, impossible to interpret or use is of no interest.
-Having well-defined, orderly, hierarchical data, with an operational governance strategy, which frames the collection, storage and daily uses: this can be a huge asset for a company.
-This objective is difficult to achieve without metadata.
-Metadata is the data that describes the data and makes it understandable and exploitable (source, definition, type, precision, quality, context of use…).
+Gathering an abundance of data should not be a goal in itself.
+Data that is incomplete, imprecise, or impossible to interpret or use is of no real use to organizations.
+Having well-defined, orderly, hierarchical data with an operational governance strategy that frames the collection, storage and daily data uses can be a huge asset for a company.

-The use of metadata is essential to use and enhance the data effectively :
+Metadata is essential to use to effectively enhance data quality:

-- Metadata allow to qualify the data.
-They facilitate the understanding, search and identification of data in circulation in the company.
-It is a prerequisite for any data governance initiative.
+- Metadata allows organizations to qualify their data: It facilitate the understanding, search and identification of data in circulation in the company.
+Metadata is an important prerequisite for any data governance initiative.

 - As part of a regulatory approach, metadata allows for the rapid identification of collected personal data and deletion if necessary.

 Thus, no one can meet the data challenge without a metadata management strategy.
-A metadata management strategy is not only critical to effective operational data governance, but also effective data mapping.
+A metadata management strategy is not only critical to effective operational data governance, but it also provides effective data mapping.